Golf Technology Biography for Dave

 for The

-Golf Institue in
+Golf Institute in

 educational video.

-- I have done occasional consulting for The Golf Coast
+- I have done occasional consulting for The

 of Santa Ana, California.

-- I have profiled shafts for Graman shafts, Mercury Golf,
+for Graman shafts, Mercury Golf, AccuFlex, and others.

 - Along with Charlie Badami, I profiled a set of